The Effect of Sampling Temperature on Problem Solving in Large Language Models: Conclusion

 \section{Conclusion}

-This research study provided an empirical investigation of the effect of sampling temperature on the problem-solving performance of LLMs across multiple problem domains.
+This research study empirically investigated the effect of sampling temperature on the problem-solving performance of LLMs across multiple problem domains.

-We demonstrated that changes in sampling temperature within the range of 0.0 to 1.0 do not produce statistically significant differences in problem-solving performance on MCQA problems across multiple LLMs, prompt-engineering techniques, and problem domains.
+We demonstrated that changes in sampling temperature from 0.0 to 1.0 do not produce statistically significant differences in problem-solving performance on MCQA problems across multiple LLMs, prompt-engineering techniques, and problem domains.

-These results have practical implications for AI engineers using LLMs to create new AI systems.
-In addition, they have theoretical implications for AI researchers studying model hallucination and solution-space search with LLMs.
+These results have practical implications for AI engineers using LLMs to develop new AI systems.
+Additionally, they have theoretical implications for AI researchers studying model hallucination and solution-space search with LLMs.